alexdlaird/amazon-orders/docs/waf.rst

     challenges and image Captchas are distinct mechanisms — this page covers the JavaScript-based WAF flow only.

-    Amazon's ACIC challenge (``/ax/aaut/verify/ap/challenge``) sometimes *embeds* a WAF challenge inside its page.
-The :doc:`browser` extra handles the ACIC challenge automatically, and when a WAF solver extra is also configured it will solve the embedded WAF challenge as part of the same flow without any additional configuration.
+    Amazon's ACIC challenge (``/ax/aaut/verify/ap/challenge``) may embed a WAF token challenge, a visual grid Puzzle, or both inside its page.
+The :doc:`browser` extra handles the ACIC page automatically, and when a WAF solver extra is also configured it will solve any embedded challenges as part of the same flow without any additional configuration.

 If a display is available and you prefer to handle the challenge interactively, the ``[browser]`` extra provides :class:`~amazonorders.contrib.browser.playwright.PlaywrightManualWafForm`, which